 Mandatory animal testing for all foreign cosmetics imported into China

 While some cosmetics manufactured in China are able to skip animal testing, all foreign cosmetics imported into China must undergo animal testing in order to be sold there.
 Therefore, when a beauty brand enters the Chinese market and sells its products in China it loses its cruelty-free status.
-Even if your cosmetics have been tested overseas, you still need to send your cosmetics to a designated NMPA testing institute in China for testing.

-For all cosmetics, hygiene safety tests are mandatory.
-Tests might include a sanitary chemical test, microbiological test, toxicological test, and human safety tests.
-Once brands have completed the long registration process, which includes animal testing, they are able to sell anywhere in China, such as retail stores, department stores, online, and apps.
-The mandatory animal testing law in China it’s a safety measure to ensure that no harmful cosmetics will be sold in China.
-Anyway, it’s cruel and obsolete!
+Once brands have completed the long registration process, which includes animal testing, they are able to sell anywhere in China, such as in retail stores, department stores, online, and apps.

-Major global cosmetics brands have given up their Cruelty Free status to sell in China
+Major global cosmetics brands have given up their Cruelty-Free status to sell in China

 The stakes of losing potential sales in China mean that many brands are unlikely to protest the country’s current animal testing policies.

 Currently, all imported products that are physically sold in retail shops in mainland China must go through animal testing according to Chinese law.
 This means that major global brands like L’Oreal, Estée Lauder, Lancome, and others have given up their Cruelty-Free status in order to sell cosmetics in the Chinese market.
-Just a few brands avoid this process by selling their products online via cross-border e-commerce such as Charlotte Tilbury Beauty and Lush.

 How to avoid the animal testing process and still sell cosmetics in China?